shapenaji/cranium/README.md

 This will create the basic folder structure for your repo.

+For my usecase, I started up apache2 on Ubuntu, then initiated the repo in /var/www/html/CRAN_breeze

 ## Populating a Repository

 Installing another version will NOT overwrite the existing one,
 the index updating function will manage this and create new install versions for the other versions.
-The repository will always link to the newest version however.
+The repository will always link to the newest version **by default**, but older versions can be installed by adding the suffix:
+`_<version>`.